Zequez/logseq-vault/pages/Playfight Website Possibilities.md

 		- For the page building you can use whatever you want; Mystrikingly, Webflow -
 - # Conclusion
 	- I believe the most effective path is to use Wix Velo to build the platform.
-It's very powerful, -
+It's very powerful and flexible.
+Has little maintenance cost;
+	-
 	-
 	-